Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 What brought me joy in using the Fujifilm system – the simple controls and custom styling options – doesn’t appear to be in the future for Fujifilm cameras.
 Looking at trends, Fujifilm is falling away from that, while Nikon’s latest offerings are moving toward it.

-The small form factor is no longer as much a concern to me as it was in 2016 when I switched to Fujifilm while traveling the world by foot and needed something small and fun that produced excellent images.
+The small form factor is no longer as much of a concern to me as it was in 2016 when I switched to Fujifilm while traveling the world on foot and needed something small and fun that produced excellent images.
 I’m doing more locally-based documentary work now.
 My priorities have changed, and that’s fine.
 You should be okay with changing your tools to suit your job.
-The Nikon Zf (full-frame “retro”/functional variant) excites me.

 Does this mean I’m done with Fujifilm?
 Of course not.
 I’m just probably done upgrading.
 It’ll be a transition period that will likely last years, and I will have to look at the trends to see where that transition is headed.
-I’m heavily invested in the Fujifilm system in money, knowledge, and community, and I don’t want to spontaneously give that up.
+I’m heavily invested in the Fujifilm system in money, knowledge, and community, and I don’t want to give that up spontaneously.

 My older Fujifilm cameras are still fun.
 The lenses are great.
 But I realistically can’t stick with the same digital camera for the rest of my career.
 If future Fujifilm cameras won’t be as fun or functional for me, it’s worth looking at another system as a long-term solution.
 That’s life.
 And it’s why Nikon has me excited as a potential creative partner with this new line of cameras that feel like cameras.